 - Accessory structures under 200 square feet require a land use permit (no fee).

 A land use permit is required for certain uses that do no require a building permit.
 Land use permits are reviewed by the City Planner for compliance to City Code

 - Land Use Permit Form

-- Accessory Dwelling Units (basement apartments, mother-in-law apartments, tiny homes, etc.)
+- Accessory Dwelling Units (basement & mother-in-law apartments, tiny homes, etc.)

 - Short term rentals (Vacation Rental Units)

 - Sample Site Plan (Example)

 Prior to all demolition the building must be inspected or asbestos by a State certified asbestos inspector and a copy of the certification must be submitted with the demolition permit.
 More information can be from the Utah Department of Environmental Quality.